Prevalence of rabies: Moldova

 Rabies is present in Moldova.
 In recent years there have been two human deaths due to rabies transmitted from dogs (in 2016 and 2019) and one human rabies death due to transmission from a marten (2003).

 Caucasus

 Rabies is present in the Caucasus region.
 In recent years, Armenia has taken proactive measures in order to prevent rabies.
 It has enacted a program through which stray dogs in several parts of the country have been sterilized and/or vaccinated, and it has created animal shelters for dogs.
+However, in the period between January and October 2025, there were two cases of human rabies, while during the same months of 2023 and 2024 there were no human rabies cases.
+Cases in animals occur yearly.
 In 2022 and 2023 there were three and eight rabies cases in dogs, respectively.
 In Georgia, there are up to 50 confirmed animal rabies cases per year.
-Human deaths due to rabies have occurred recently in Georgia, including in 2024, when a woman died due to rabies in a village of near Ambrolauri.
+Human deaths due to rabies have occurred recently in Georgia, including in 2024, when a woman died due to rabies in a village of near Ambrolauri, the first case of human rabies since November 2022.
+A study analyzed the human rabies cases in Georgia in the period between 2007 and 2023.
+It found that in the period of 2007-2014 there were, on average, 5 human cases of rabies per year; while in the period of 2015-2023, the incidence dropped significantly, with an average of only one case of human rabies per year.
+The highest number of cases was in 2007 with 10 cases, while in some years there were no cases.

 Turkey

 Rabies is still prevalent in Turkey, where since 2018, one to two cases have been reported a year.
 Vaccines are still being administered, with summer being the season where potential rabies contact is the most common.